FreeRCT/FreeRCT/doc/savegame.rst

    4       4      1-     Version number of the rides block.
    8       2      1-     Number of rides.
   10       ?
 1-     Every ride's content, consisting of the ride type kind (1 byte), the ride type name
-                         characters, and the data pattern of the ride instance's most derived class.
+                         characters, and the data pattern of the `ride instance`_'s most derived class.
    ?
 4      1-     "SDIR"
 ======  ======  =======  ======================================================================================